Popgun-Labs/PopGen/README.md

 ## Example Experiment

-The included Variational Autoencoder demonstrates how flexible posterior and prior distributions can improve over a gaussian baseline.

-Hyper-parameters are based on the L=1 VAE described in [VAE with a VampPrior](https://arxiv.org/abs/1705.07120).
-The flow model additionally introduces
-K=4 steps of Householder [Sylvester Normalizing flows](https://arxiv.org/abs/1803.05649).
+The included VAE examples demonstrate how flexible posterior and prior distributions can improve over a gaussian baseline.
+The `vae` and `vamp` architectures follow the settings of the L=1 VAE described in [VAE with a VampPrior](https://arxiv.org/abs/1705.07120).
+The `vae_vamp_hsnf` model also introduces K=4 [Sylvester Normalizing Flows](https://arxiv.org/abs/1803.05649) to the posterior distribution.

-Marginal likelihoods are estimated using the [IWAE](https://arxiv.org/abs/1509.00519) bound and 5000 samples.
+Each model is trained for ~1M steps on dynamically binarized MNIST.
+The checkpoint with the lowest test loss is retained, and marginal likelihoods estimated using the [IWAE](https://arxiv.org/abs/1509.00519) bound and 5000 samples.

 | Name | Posterior | Prior | log p(x) |
 | --- | --- | --- | --- |